Ena224/enaAiTry-V2-Reminder/README.md

 You chat with the assistant through the web interface.

-It understands commands like “remind me at 9 to study OS.”
+It understands natural commands like:

+“remind me at 9 to study OS.”

 Reminders are saved using localStorage and checked every 15 seconds.